 When Two Documents Can Coexist

-People sometimes create more than one testamentary instrument over the course of their lives.
-A will might be followed by a codicil, or a person might sign a second document that supplements the first without completely replacing it.
-Arizona law accounts for this reality.
+People sometimes create more than one testamentary instrument.
+A will might be followed by a codicil or a second document that adds to the first.

 If two or more instruments are offered for probate before a final order is entered in a formal testacy proceeding, more than one instrument may be probated if neither expressly revokes the other or contains provisions which work a total revocation by implication.